alvaroperdomo/World-Econometrics/Referencias/Readme.md

 * PERRON, Pierre. _The Great Crash, the Oil Price Shock, and the Unit Root Hypothesis_.
 Econometrica, Vol. 57, No. 6 (November, 1989); p.
 1361-1401
 * PHILLIPS, Peter. _Time Series Regression with a Unit Root_.
 Econometrica, Vol. 55, No. 2 (March, 1987); p.
 277-301
 * PHILLIPS, Peter y PERRON, Pierre.  _Testing for a Unit Root in Time Series Regression_.
 Biometrika Vol. 75, No. 2 (June, 1988); p.
 335-346
+* SIMS, Christopher. _Macroeconomics and Reality_.
+Econometrica, Vol. 48, No. 1 (January, 1980); p.1-49.
 * ZIVOT, Eric y ANDREWS, Donald. _Further Evidence on the Great Crash, the Oil-Price Shock, and the Unit-Root Hypothesis_.
 Journal of Business & Economic Statistics, Vol. 10, No. 3 (July, 1992); p.
 251-270